epispot/epiblog/CONTRIBUTING.md

 # Seeing the end result

-To check that your article will be shown correctly on the site, you can use jekyll to view it.
+To check that your article will be shown correctly on the site, you can use Jekyll to view it (hard way but very accurate) or just preview the Markdown file directly as that is how it will be rendered on the site.

-If you don't already have jekyll, you can view the installation method [here](https://jekyllrb.com/docs/installation/) After you've installed jekyll, build the site to view it.
+If you don't already have Jekyll, you can view the installation method [here](https://jekyllrb.com/docs/installation/) After you've installed jekyll, build the site to view it.
 Use
 ```
     jekyll build
 ```